dariosky/dropbox_wise_ignore/README.md

 # Defaults

-By defaults if you run `dropbox_wise_ignore` from your Dropbox folder it will look for all your subfolders and ignore
+By default, if you run `dropbox_wise_ignore` from your Dropbox folder it will look for all your subfolders and ignore

 * all the `node_modules`, `.tox` and Python/Pytest cache folders
 * all the `("build", "dist", ".next")` folders in a folder that contains `node_modules`
 * all the `target` folders in a folder that contains `Cargo.toml` (for Rust)
-* consider all the `.dropboxignore` files in your Dropbox folders so you can change the above deafaults 🎉
+* consider all the `.dropboxignore` files in your Dropbox folders, so you can change the above defaults 🎉